OpenEvalProject/evals/manuscripts/elife-91645/v2/manuscript.md

 ### Affiliations

-1. https://ror.org/01pxwe438 Department of Neurology and Neurosurgery, Structural Genomics Consortium, The Montreal Neurological Institute, McGill University Montreal Canada
+1. Department of Neurology and Neurosurgery, Structural Genomics Consortium, The Montreal Neurological Institute, McGill University Montreal Canada ([ROR:01pxwe438](https://ror.org/01pxwe438))
-2. https://ror.org/01pxwe438 Advanced BioImaging Facility (ABIF), McGill University Montreal Canada
+2. Advanced BioImaging Facility (ABIF), McGill University Montreal Canada ([ROR:01pxwe438](https://ror.org/01pxwe438))
-3. https://ror.org/04h699437 NIHR Respiratory BRC, Department of Respiratory Sciences, University of Leicester Leicester United Kingdom
+3. NIHR Respiratory BRC, Department of Respiratory Sciences, University of Leicester Leicester United Kingdom ([ROR:04h699437](https://ror.org/04h699437))
-4. https://ror.org/0168r3w48 Department of Neuroscience, UC San Diego La Jolla United States
+4. Department of Neuroscience, UC San Diego La Jolla United States ([ROR:0168r3w48](https://ror.org/0168r3w48))
-5. https://ror.org/01pxwe438 The Neuro's Early Drug Discovery Unit (EDDU), Structural Genomics Consortium, McGill University Montreal Canada
+5. The Neuro's Early Drug Discovery Unit (EDDU), Structural Genomics Consortium, McGill University Montreal Canada ([ROR:01pxwe438](https://ror.org/01pxwe438))
-6. https://ror.org/03dbr7087 Structural Genomics Consortium, University of Toronto Toronto Canada
+6. Structural Genomics Consortium, University of Toronto Toronto Canada ([ROR:03dbr7087](https://ror.org/03dbr7087))

 † Corresponding author

 ## Abstract

 Antibodies are critical reagents to detect and characterize proteins.
 It is commonly understood that many commercial antibodies do not recognize their intended targets, but information on the scope of the problem remains largely anecdotal, and as such, feasibility of the goal of at least one potent and specific antibody targeting each protein in a proteome cannot be assessed.
 Focusing on antibodies for human proteins, we have scaled a standardized characterization approach using parental and knockout cell lines (Laflamme et al., 2019) to assess the performance of 614 commercial antibodies for 65 neuroscience-related proteins.
-Side-by-side comparisons of all antibodies against each target, obtained from multiple commercial partners, have demonstrated that: ( i ) more than 50% of all antibodies failed in one or more applications, ( ii ) yet, ~50–75% of the protein set was covered by at least one high-performing antibody, depending on application, suggesting that coverage of human proteins by commercial antibodies is significant; and ( iii ) recombinant antibodies performed better than monoclonal or polyclonal antibodies.
+Side-by-side comparisons of all antibodies against each target, obtained from multiple commercial partners, have demonstrated that: (i) more than 50% of all antibodies failed in one or more applications, (ii) yet, ~50–75% of the protein set was covered by at least one high-performing antibody, depending on application, suggesting that coverage of human proteins by commercial antibodies is significant; and (iii) recombinant antibodies performed better than monoclonal or polyclonal antibodies.
 The hundreds of underperforming antibodies identified in this study were found to have been used in a large number of published articles, which should raise alarm.
 Encouragingly, more than half of the underperforming commercial antibodies were reassessed by the manufacturers, and many had alterations to their recommended usage or were removed from the market.
 This first study helps demonstrate the scale of the antibody specificity problem but also suggests an efficient strategy toward achieving coverage of the human proteome; mine the existing commercial antibody repertoire, and use the data to focus new renewable antibody generation efforts.

 ## Introduction